RebelBobby/Original_App_Design_Project/README.md

 Original App Design Project - (Update 4/21/22)
 There is no “group”.
-It's just me and only 1 student left.
+There is only me and only 1 student remaining.
 We’re both working our own app.
 However, please find below gif showing progress.
 ===